Star Wars comics: Ongoing series

 The initial series, Star Wars, was released in January 2015, with Darth Vader debuting in February.

 The ongoing series Star Wars: Poe Dameron was announced in January 2016.
 Featuring X-wing fighter pilot Poe Dameron introduced in The Force Awakens, the series debuted on April 6, 2016.
 A six-issue comic adaptation of The Force Awakens by Chuck Wendig began publication in June 2016.
 In 2017.
 A second volume of the Marvel Darth Vader comic, subtitled Dark Lord of the Sith, began in June 2017 from writer Charles Soule and artist Giuseppe Camuncoli.

 In August 2019, Marvel announced that the main Star Wars series that started in 2015, which has narratively caught up to the timeframe of the events of The Empire Strikes Back, would end in November 2019 with issue #75.
 A 56-page one-shot called Star Wars: Empire Ascendant, written by Soule, Greg Pak, Simon Spurrier, and Ethan Sacks, was released in December 2019 to wrap up the series.

 At New York Comic Con in October 2019, Lucasfilm and Marvel announced the main Star Wars title would relaunch with a new ongoing series beginning in January 2020.
 Written by Soule, the flagship series will explore the time between The Empire Strikes Back and Return of the Jedi.
 It will expand on stories like how the demoralized ragtag band of rebels grows into the massive fleet that attacks the second Death Star, how the plan to rescue Han Solo from Jabba the Hutt is formed, how Leia balances her personal desires to save Han with her responsibilities to the Rebellion, Luke's growth as a Jedi while coming to an understanding of Darth Vader's reveal of his heritage, and the evolution of Lando Calrissian from selfish betrayer to trusted general.

 First announced as Project Luminous at Star Wars Celebration in April 2019, full details of a publishing initiative called Star Wars: The High Republic were revealed in a press conference in February 2020.
 Involving the majority of the current officially licensed publishers, a new era set 200 years before the Skywalker Saga will be explored in various books and comics, including an ongoing Marvel title written by Cavan Scott.

-The ongoing series Han Solo and Chewbacca was announced in December of 2021.
+The ongoing series Han Solo and Chewbacca was announced in December 2021.
 The series was described as being a collection of different adventures of the pair, starting just a few years before the events of Star Wars: A New Hope.